Myofascial Release Therapy

 Research suggests both direct and indirect methods of myofascial may help relieve chronic tension-type headache, and it is reported that myofascial release may be a practical way of managing lateral epicondylitis (‘tennis elbow’).
 There is also evidence to suggest myofascial release therapy may reduce “pain-related disability” and depression, as well as improve quality of sleep, in elderly patients suffering from chronic lower-back pain.

-Myofascial release therapy can assist in relieving symptoms related to:
+Myofascial release therapy may assist in relieving symptoms related to:

 - Back pain